 - BIND wishes to expand our base of supporters and reach more survivors in need of our services

 - Each year in September, BIND is involved with North Texas Giving Day and is approved to receive donations through the Communities Foundation of Texas

-- We are accepting in-kind donations to include in our annual silent auction held each year in October
+- In-kind donations to include in our annual silent auction held each year in October

 - Additionally, BIND is expanding and diversifying our Board of Directors, student internship placements and program volunteers

 - Contact Valerie Gotcher firstname.lastname@example.org for a current list of program supply needs or to inquire about volunteer opportunities

 Are contributions to BIND tax deductible?